petrichorcode/PathFinder4Cyclists/README.md

 # Path Finder for cyclists in London

 This project is an ongoing development to finding the cleanest (pollution-wise) and safest path for cyclists in London.
+The scope of this project goes beyond a final university project - developments made after 1/06/2017 are for reasons other than academic pursuits.

 # How?
 - Taking data from sensors and creating a dispersion model of the city.